 - Arrival in port: 1,5-2 hours in advance

 For the journey from Slovakia to Livorno we calculate 2 or 3 days.
 Depending on where and when we start.
 Maybe it seems too much to you, maybe it discourages you.
 But the last thing we need during our vacation is to be shy somewhere.
 So we’ll plan a few places worth checking out along the way.
 In those 2-3 days, we’ll do on the order of 500-600 km per day.
 In the late afternoon, we will turn off the highway to the town of our choice.
 We have it divided into such zones.
 The first zone is around Neudseedler See and the second is around Tarvisio and below.
-On the day of the cruise we book a ticket for the overnight ferry from Livorno to Olbia or Golfo Aranci, subject to availability and price.
+On the day of the cruise we book a ticket for the overnight ferry to Sardinia from Livorno to Olbia or Golfo Aranci, subject to availability and price.